News

 By Nick Hut December 30, 2025

-Note: The last section of this article was updated with the latest news on the litigation.
+Note: The last section of this article was updated with news that HHS is stepping back from its appeal of the litigation.
 A federal court stopped implementation of a 340B Drug Pricing Program rebate model that had drawn fierce opposition from providers.
 The Dec.
-29 preliminary injunction by a Trump-appointed judge at the U.S. District Court for Maine requires the Health…
+29 preliminary injunction by a Trump-appointed judge at the U.S. District…

 By Nick Hut December 29, 2025